RU09342/lab-4-timers-and-pwm-plunketts8/Hardware PWM/README.md

 ```
 The user presses the button to increase the brightness of the LED until it reaches max level (10) and then resets.

-Collaborated with Matt Rodriquez and Austin Huang.
+Collaborated with Matt Rodriquez and Austin Huang

 # Original Assignment
 # Hardware PWM